vincentstradic/kmwebproject/content/post/corruption_togo.md

 ]
 +++

-Here is another perfect example of how Kabirou is corrupting governments.
-This time in Togo.
+Kabirou Mbodje orchestrates huge government corruption in Togo.

 I'll tell this story in documents only.
 All of them are French, sorry, English-speakers.

-We'll start with the letter to Kabirou from his legal advisor, Pape Magatte Diop, then, just follow the documents attached.
+We'll start with the letter to Kabirou Mbodje from his legal advisor, Pape Magatte Diop, then, just follow the documents attached.
 <!--more-->
 <div class="container" style="width:auto">
   <a target="blank" href="https://res.cloudinary.com/vincentstradic/image/upload/v1525968839/cortogo/cortogo-1.jpg">